Social impact of the COVID-19 pandemic in New Zealand: Domestic travel

-On 31 August 2021, The New Zealand Herald journalist Anna Leask reported that several airports including Wellington International Airport and Christchurch International Airport had established separate Alert Level 3 and Level 4 zones to accommodate travellers from different parts of the country during the Delta August 2021 outbreak.
-Queenstown International Airport has suspended flights until Alert Level 2.
+On 31 August 2021, The New Zealand Herald journalist Anna Leask reported that several airports including Wellington Airport and Christchurch Airport had established separate Alert Level 3 and Level 4 zones to accommodate travellers from different parts of the country during the Delta August 2021 outbreak.
+Queenstown Airport has suspended flights until Alert Level 2.
 The Government has also restricted travel across alert level boundaries to the following activities including accessing health services and justice institutions; caring for pets or other animals; collecting someone from Managed Isolation and Quarantine (MIQ) and airports; emergencies, going home (from Level 3 to Level 4 only); leaving or relocating homes on a court order; leaving New Zealand; personal travel through Level 4; providing care or support for a person in a critical or terminal condition; and shared childcare arrangements or urgent care of a child.

 On 1 September 2021, it was reported that two university students from Auckland had breached COVID-19 lockdown rules by flying from Auckland on separate flights to Dunedin and Wellington.
 In response, Police issued fines and infringement notices to both individuals.
 COVID-19 Response Minister Chris Hipkins described the breaches as disappointing and said that more checks should have been carried out at airports.

 On 16 September 2021, the New Zealand Ministry of Health announced that all essential workers crossing the Auckland border from 17 September will have to show proof that they have had a COVID-19 test in the previous seven days.

 On 6 October 2021, COVID-19 Response Minister Chris Hipkins acknowledged that the Government had granted Sonny Fatupaito, the leader of the Mongrel Mob's Waikato chapter, an essential worker exemption to travel in and out of Auckland the previous weekend.
 Fatupaito had been granted an exemption in order to assist the Government's efforts to convince gang members to get tested and vaccinated against COVID-19.